Chinwesarah/Traveltide-Agency/README.md

     user_id;
 ```

-4. Write a solution that will, for each user_id of users with greater than 10 flights, find out the largest window of days between the departure time of a flight and the departure time
-of the next departing flight taken by the user.
+**Question 4.** Write a solution that will, for each user_id of users with greater than 10 flights, find out the largest window of days between the departure time of a flight and the departure time of the next departing flight taken by the user.

 **Expected Columns**: user_id, biggest_window.
 **Explanation:**